-Can you face charges for abducting your own child?
+Can you face charges for kidnapping your own child?
 It’s something that happens more often than one might expect.
-It’s most common when the parents do not live together, and one takes the child when they do not have custody or against the will of the other parent.
+It’s most common when the parents do not live together, and one parent kidnaps the child when they do not have custody or against the will of the other parent.

 For Abduction Section 283 of the Criminal Code provides:

 - (1) Every one who, being the parent, guardian or person having the lawful care or charge of a person under the age of fourteen years, takes, entices away, conceals, detains, receives or harbours that person, whether or not there is a custody order in relation to that person made by a court anywhere in Canada, with intent to deprive a parent or guardian, or any other person who has the lawful care or charge of that person, of the possession of that person, is guilty of

 (a) an indictable offence and is liable to imprisonment for a term not exceeding ten years; or